 To raise awareness of child protection issues and equip children with the skills needed to keep them safe.

 To develop and implement procedures for identifying and reporting cases, or suspected cases of abuse.

 To support pupils who have been abused in accordance with his/her child protection plan.

 To establish and maintain a safe environment in which children can learn and develop.

 A variety of safeguarding policies can be found in the policy section of our website.

-Anyone wishing to make an allegation should contact the Executive Head teacher in the first instance.
-If the allegation is against the Executive Head teacher then the Deputy Designated officer should be asked to contact the C.E.O.
+Anyone wishing to make an allegation should contact the Head of School in the first instance.
+If the allegation is against the Head of School then the Deputy Designated officer should be asked to contact the C.E.O.